dario2994/pol2dom/README.md

 ## Samples explanation detection

-In polygon the explanations of samples (when present) are contained in the Notes section without a specific structure.
+In polygon the explanation of samples (when present) is contained in the Notes section without a specific structure.
 Since we want to parse explanation "sample-wise", we need to add some structure.

 The explanation of the i-th sample shall be preceded by the line `%BEGIN i` and followed by the line `%END`.
 For example: